thoerner/nfthub/README.md

 bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+### Prerequisites

+- Node.js
+- Ethers V5
+- WAGMI 0.12.1
+- Rainbowkit 0.12.1

+Please ensure you have the above prerequisites installed.
+To interact with the blockchain, you'll need to have the following environment variables set up:

+NEXT_PUBLIC_ALCHEMY_ID
+NEXT_PUBLIC_CONTRACT_ADDRESS

+## TypeScript in the Project

+The project leverages TypeScript for better type safety and code maintainability.
+The strict typing helps catch errors early in the development process, making the codebase more robust.

+## Pages

+- `/app/mint/page.tsx`: This is the mint page where users can perform simple minting operations.
+The UI prompts users to connect their wallet if it is not connected when attempting to mint.
+- `/app/collection/page.tsx`: This is the collection page where users can view their NFTs.
+The UI prompts users to connect their wallet if it is not connect when viewing their collection.

+## User Experience

+To ensure a smooth user experience, the application incorporates loading states during various operations.
+When a user is in the process of minting an NFT, a loader appears on the screen to indicate that the process is ongoing.

-## Learn More
+## Mobile Compatibility

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+The app is designed to be responsive and provides a seamless experience on both desktop and mobile devices.

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+For deployment, use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

+For more detailed instructions, refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment).